 In some projects (typically insurance and banking), you may want to force the directional relationship between a feature and the target (for example, higher home values should always lead to higher home insurance rates).
 By training with monotonic constraints, you force certain XGBoost models to learn only monotonic (always increasing or always decreasing) relationships between specific features and the target.
 For example, increasing values in feature(s) that describe the value of the home have an always increasing relationship with the target,

 claim losses.
-You set the direction of the relationships—increasing or decreasing— by creating feature lists and applying them in Advanced options.
+You set the direction of the relationships—increasing or decreasing— by creating feature lists and applying them in Advanced options > Feature Constraints.
 You can also create lists and retrain models, from the Leaderboard menu, after the initial model run.

 Typically, working with monotonic constraints follows the workflow described below.